-A relation is in 3NF or third normal form if and only if it is in 2NF and every non-key attribute is non-transitively dependent on the primary key.
+A relation is in 3NF(What is the 3nf example) or third normal form if and only if it is in 2NF and every non-key attribute is non-transitively dependent on the primary key.
 By the transitive functional dependency, we mean that If x(primary key) -> y and y->z then x->z.

-within this blog post, we are going to cover What is 3nf example?
+within this blog post(What is the 3nf example), we are going to cover What is 3nf example?
 What is 1nf 2nf 3nf?
 What is a relation in 3nf?
 How do I get a 3nf?
 1NF, 2NF, 3NF, BCNF vs 3NF, 1NF, 2NF, 3NF with example PDF, Transitive dependency 3NF, 1st, 2nd, and 3rd normal form examples, Normalization, Step by step normalization example.

 - Determine the non-key attributes that determine some other non-key attributes.